 In today’s list we are going to include or reference all the information you need, as well as provide you with links to the sites of the developers so you can check out for yourself, if there’s more in store for you from the men and women behind the apps and experiences.

 Whether or not you are the owner of the traditional, or you have managed to get your hands on the latest version, chances are that you would like to take it for a spin.
 What better way of doing so, than testing it’s capabilities with an artillery of free apps!

-Here’s our list of the top 20 best free Gear VR apps to have surfaced ever since Gear VR’s initial launch 5 years ago, all the way up to 2020:
+Here’s our list of the top 25 best free Gear VR apps to have surfaced ever since Gear VR’s initial launch 5 years ago, all the way up to 2020:

 Starting off we have, what is possibly the most frequently requested app on lists like this.
 Skybox is, beyond a shadow of a doubt the most feature-packed and easy to use all-in-one media player for the Samsung Gear VR.
 Apart from supporting 10 different video file types, it also come packed with flexible controls to make sure your VR videos can be enjoyed without much fuss.
 It comes out-of-the-box with several awesome environments and cinemas completely free of charge too.
 It’s way beyond generous that the team behind the app decides to make it free to download.